Copywriting Series: What Should Really Be On Your Home Page?

 If you understand what your client really wants their home to help them do in their lives, you can speak to that final result.
 Then, your services become so much more compelling — it fulfills your clients on a physical and emotional level.

 That’s what will motivate them to book with you.
+Again, this is all part of our Brand Messaging process.
+We have to set the foundation.

 How to do it:

-• I highly recommend reading this post on understanding your clients’ 3 levels of need.
+Read this post on understanding your clients’ 3 levels of need.
 These are your clients’ pain points, which you can help them solve.

-• Address these pain points directly in your website copy.
+Address these pain points directly in your website copy.

-• Paint a picture of the solutions they can achieve with your help.
+Paint a picture of the solutions they can achieve with your help.

 4. Your Home Page copy should establish a connection between you and your dream clients.

 They are two layers to creating a connection with your potential clients.
-First, when they are reading (or skimming) your website copy, they should be thinking, “Wow, she really gets me!”
+First, when they are reading (or skimming) your website copy, they should be thinking, “Wow, she really gets me.”

 Second, they should also feel that they can relate to you.
 No, that doesn’t mean your dream client has to be your personality twin, but if you can show empathy and relate to their struggles, goals, or dreams — you are establishing a deeper emotional connection, not just a surface one.